nbkhope/getting-started-react-native/GUIDE.md

 <Image source={require('./images/dbc.jpg')} />
 ```

 This will add an image that is located under the current directory, inside the images folder.
 I just saved an image from the Internet and called it `dbc.jpg`.
+Make sure to create your own `images/` folder under the project directory and place an image inside.
+Also, note the forward slash `/` before the Image tag's closing bracket.

 If you refreshed you app, you might have gotten an error message saying Image was not found: this is because you have to require the Image component before you can use it.
 Add Image to the list of components at the top of the file: